ContainerSolutions/dcos-ansible-packet/README.md

 * SSH into the nodes so your pub key is authorized and Ansible SSH works

-* Test connectivity with `ansible -i inventory m ping all`
+* Test connectivity with `ansible -i inventory -m ping all`

 ## Example inventory file